rfotino/solitaire-cpp/README.md

 game because you have to make some unusual moves like drawing and playing from the excess cards when there is a card-revealing move already available.
-So for a great many games you miss a winning solution because you play the most optimal solution that you can actually see, and then obviously don't backtrack to correct it like this solver does.
+So for a great many games you miss a winning solution because you play the most optimal move that you can actually see, and then obviously don't backtrack to correct it like this solver does.

 # Building